po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/20-Stu_Aggregates/README.md

 ## Expected Behavior

-When I test the `sum-price` route in Insomnia, summary statistics for only items that are in stock should be returned.
+When I test the `sum-price` GET route in Insomnia, summary statistics for only items that are in stock should be returned.

 ## Actual Behavior

-When I test the `sum-price` route in Insomnia, summary statistics all items are returned.
+When I test the `sum-price` GET route in Insomnia, summary statistics all items are returned.

 ## Steps to Reproduce the Problem